dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 ## Example:

 The below code example loosely describes an application that processes orders.
 In the example, there is an order processing service which has a Dapr sidecar.
-The checkout service uses Dapr to trigger the application(input binding).
+The checkout service uses Dapr to trigger the application via an input binding.

 <img src="/images/building-block-bindings-example.png" width=1000 alt="Diagram showing bindings of example service">

 ## 1. Create a binding

-An output binding represents a resource that Dapr uses to invoke and send messages to.
+An input binding represents a resource that Dapr uses to read events from and push to your application.

 For the purpose of this guide, you'll use a Kafka binding.
 You can find a list of the different binding specs [here]({{< ref setup-bindings >}}).